 by Rita Cevasco and Tracy Molitors

-Today in this blog, we provided insight into Day Two’s strategy.
-If your children are feeling inspired and want to do all five days at once, then go for it.
-But tomorrow we will give you insights into how and why Day Three matters, so be sure to read along throughout the week.
-Spreading the cartooning over many days allows us to revisit our character, each day digging deeper into our thoughts and writing a bit more.
+We are on Day Three of the activity, so be sure to work up to that day.
+Tomorrow, we will give you insight into Day Four’s strategy.
+Each day we will give you insights into how and why the next step matters, so be sure to read along throughout the week.
+Spreading cartooning over many days allows us to revisit our character, each day digging deeper into our thoughts and writing a bit more.

 Trees in the Forest: Growing Readers and Writers through Deep Comprehension